 Origin and Physical Properties of Marinace

 Marinace, due to its attributes, should belong to the category of granite.
-It’s a very hard stone, even harder than granite and as weatherproofed as granite… but, actually, it is not granite, not an igneous rock.
+It’s a very hard stone, even harder than granite and as weatherproofed as granite… But it is not a granite!
+We are not talking about an igneous rock, as it is not a volcanic rock like granite.
 Marinace is, indeed, a conglomerate and all types of conglomerates are sedimentary rocks, consisting of rounded gravel (he so called "clastic sedimentary rocks“) which are naturally cemented with a fine-grained material called matrix by the geologists.

 Marinace is a polymict - conglomerate, it is composed of pebbles in different sizes.
 These pebbles are made of different minerals.
 The stone’s characteristic structure depends on the glacial erosion.